Strategy-first approach to analytics saves manufacturer millions of dollars and thousands of man-hours.

 New efficiencies fuel new investments

 In the process of bringing this solution to life, we helped the client understand how to track and manage the use and associated costs of their new cloud-based data and analytics environment.
 We identified the savings they could achieve by reducing or eliminating the use of their less efficient platforms and extracting greater value (in the form of both hard dollars and saved time and resources) from Snowflake and PowerBI specifically.
-These savings and the shifting of the funds they enabled, helped offset the cost of the client’s overall cloud data strategy investment.
+These savings and the shifting of the funds they enabled—along with an estimated savings of 6,000 man-hours—helped offset the cost of the client’s overall cloud data strategy investment.

 Building on the benefits

-Snowflake will provide the scale and functionality to enable the client’s continued move up the analytics maturity curve—looking at causals in the data, understanding why things are changing, and ultimately building predictive and prescriptive analytics capabilities that will help the client identify issues and solutions before they become problems.
-In the wake of all this progress, what’s the biggest challenge still facing the client?
+These analytic product solutions are just the beginning.
+Snowflake will provide the scale and functionality to enable the client’s continued move up the analytics maturity curve—looking at causals in the data, understanding why things are changing, and ultimately building predictive and prescriptive analytics capabilities that will help the company identify issues and solutions before they become problems.
+In the wake of all this progress, what’s the biggest challenge still facing our client?
 How to meet the surging internal demand for analytics and reporting.
 Now that business teams have visibility into what’s happening in their departments, and the insights to make informed decisions, they can’t get enough.

 Just a reminder as we close the loop on this series: You’ll get more business impact from Snowflake (which already has a lot to offer) when you evaluate and implement it as part of a modern data and analytics strategy.
 Speed to stand up is a good thing, but speed to value is even better.
 And in case you haven’t yet read the first two articles in this series, you’ll find them here: “What is a modern data and analytics strategy and how can Snowflake help you deliver on it?”
 And “How to use Snowflake to its maximum value in your data and analytics strategy.”